The Ultimate Guide to Spaghetti Seasonings: What to Use, When to Add, and How to Perfect Your Pasta

 Feature Description

-Origin Italy
+Origin Italy (traditional), but grown worldwide

-Flavor Profile Sweet, aromatic, and slightly peppery
+Flavor Profile Sweet, aromatic, slightly peppery with clove notes

-Best For Caprese salad, pesto, and tomato-based sauces
+Best For Caprese salad, pesto, tomato-based sauces

 Fresh Basil Leaves